ErikaJZhou/birds-of-missouri/README.md

-# birdsofmissouri.github.io
+# birds-of-missouri
 Sample webpage.
-Used MDN's "Getting started with the Web" learning resources.
+Used MDN's [Getting started with the Web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web) learning resources.